Is Running Good for Weight Loss?

 Interval running is another way to run for weight loss.
 Many runners like this type of workout because it really ups the intensity of the run and is effective.
 This workout features bursts of sprints counteracted with segments of jogging or walking.
 For example, 100-meter sprints followed by a 10-minute jog for 5 sets.

-The periods of high intensity running increase the stimulus in your muscles.
+The periods of high-intensity running increase the stimulus in your muscles.
 So, you get a more intense run in the same amount of time as a moderate run.
-Adding interval training in your running plan will help burn more calories in the same amount of time.
+Adding interval training to your running plan will help burn more calories in the same amount of time.
 Plus, your metabolism stays higher as your body burns calories after the run.

 Here’s how to do it: If you normally run at 5 miles an hour, try to increase your speed for a few segments.
 Once you have warmed up, try running faster for about 15 seconds at almost full speed.
 Follow it with a walking recovery of 45 seconds.
 Try working up to 15 intervals.
 Once you have the hang of it, you can do longer sprint periods followed by periods of moderate running.